Fire Cider Oxymel Helps Warm Up the Body and soothe scratchy throat!

 • It has strong antibacterial properties and has served humans as food and medicine for millennia.

-The herbs I use to infuse the vinegar collectively are warming, antibacterial and antiviral, immune-boosting, and circulatory stimulants.
+The herbs I use to infuse the vinegar are warming, antibacterial and antiviral, immune-boosting, and circulatory stimulants.

 Fire Cider Oxymel